 "We're looking forward to getting started on this new project," Jon said.

-Following the project the KTP Associate from Abertay University was employed full time by Ivan Wood & Sons Ltd.
+Following the project the KTP Associate from Abertay University was employed full time by Ivan Wood & Sons Ltd. A second KTP project with Abertay University is on the horizon for Ivan Wood & Sons to investigate how PeelTech could be used for domestic use.

 The benefits to academia on working on such a collaboration are many: